-6.3 Subject-by-Subject Exemptions
+6.3.
+Subject-by-subject Exemptions

-Students who do not achieve an overall average of 60%, or who graduate with the PG Diploma, are eligible for exemption on a subject-by-subject basis.
+Students who do not achieve an overall average of 65% are recommended for exemption on a subject-by-subject basis.
 The exemption level varies among subjects but usually lies in the range 60% to 65%.

-Exemption levels are determined in May and September by Independent Examiners appointed by the Institute and Faculty of Actuaries.
+Exemption levels are determined by the Board of Examiners in May.
 No information is available regarding exemptions prior to the May meeting.

-Following the Board of Examiners' Meetings in September, the Independent Examiners will write to the UK Actuarial Profession (that is, the education offices of the Institute and Faculty of Actuaries) listing the specific exemption recommendations for each member of the class.
+Following the Board of Examiners' Meetings in September, the Department will write to the education offices of the Institute and Faculty of Actuaries listing the specific exemption recommendations for each student.